rebcabin/tangledown/README.md

 Later, in the [second pass](#second-pass), Tangledown blows the contents of `noweb` tags back out wherever it sees `block` tags with matching `name` attributes.
 That's how you can define code anywhere in your document and use it in any other place, later or earlier, more than once if you like.

-`block` tags may appear in the contents of `noweb` tags and in the in the contets of `tangle` tags, too.
+`block` tags can and should appear in the contents of `noweb` tags and in the in the contets of `tangle` tags, too.
+That's how you structure your narrative!

 Tangledown discards the contents of `block` tags.
 Only the `name` attribute of a `block` tag matters.